GeoIoan98/MultipleObjectTracking/README.md

 # MultipleObjectTracking

-Multiple Object Trajectory tracking task on Python. <br>
+Multiple Object Trajectory tracking task on Python, using the <a href=https://www.psychopy.org/> Psychopy's </a> open source library. <br>

+## Task Details

 Participants are asked to track the moving targets around and then report the direction towards which one of these targets was moving. <br>